 Trigger Warnings: sexual harassment, assault, mentions of rape.

 Xyla Foxlin is a role model for all young women in STEM.
 She has overcome countless barriers to make a place for herself in the engineering world.
-From launching a startup in college to flying a small airplane to competing for the Miss Ohio title, to running her STEM education non-profit Beauty and the Bolt, Xyla proves time and again that engineers can be princesses too.
+From launching a startup in college to flying a small airplane to competing for the Miss Ohio title, to running a STEM education non-profit Beauty and the Bolt, to becoming a famous YouTube creator Xyla proves time and again that engineers can be princesses too.

 Robots are for girls.